 Can you have an optimal Y Balance Test or Functional Movement Screen score and still have increased risk of injury?

-Recently, I tested a player in professional sports who had the following Y Balance Test and Functional Movement Screen scores.
+I tested a player in professional sports who had the following Y Balance Test and Functional Movement Screen scores.

 If you will notice, his Y Balance Test Lower Quarter scores were great – symmetrical and above the risk cut point for his gender, sport, and competition level.
-But his Functional Movement Screen was riddled with fundamental movement pattern deficits and asymmetries.
+But his Functional Movement Screen was contained fundamental movement pattern deficits and asymmetries.
 This a classic example of why both tests are necessary for a more complete profile of the athlete’s motor control of body weight.

 However, consider another athlete on the same team: